10 Times Olivia Culpo Nearly Broke The Internet With Her Instagram Snaps

 7. Bermuda Babe

-The Sports Illustrated model is known for jet-setting across the country and vacationing in a number of different places, but it definitely seems as though a tropical setting suits her best.
+The Sports Illustrated model is known for jet setting across the country and vacationing in a number of different places, but it definitely seems as though a tropical setting suits her best.

 8. Lean Back